aras-p/glsl-optimizer/src/gallium/docs/source/screen.rst

   compute entry points defined in pipe_context and pipe_screen.
 * ``PIPE_CAP_USER_INDEX_BUFFERS``: Whether user index buffers are supported.
   If not, the state tracker must upload all indices which are not in hw resources.
+If user-space buffers are supported, the driver must also still accept HW resource buffers.
-* ``PIPE_CAP_USER_CONSTANT_BUFFERS``: Whether user constant buffers are supported.
-If not, the state tracker must upload constants which are not in hw resources.
+* ``PIPE_CAP_USER_CONSTANT_BUFFERS``: Whether user-space constant buffers
+  are supported.
+If not, the state tracker must put constants into HW resources/buffers.
+If user-space constant buffers are supported, the driver must still accept HW constant buffers also.
 * ``PIPE_CAP_CONSTANT_BUFFER_OFFSET_ALIGNMENT``: Describes the required
   alignment of pipe_constant_buffer::buffer_offset.
 * ``PIPE_CAP_START_INSTANCE``: Whether the driver supports